kimmeyh/spamfilter/0dev_prompts.md

 Next:
 @workspace use 'memory-bank/*' to understand the workspace

+Can you help safely remove the following 3 lines

 Can you help draft the code for review in the files Any code that should be removed should be commented out and not deleted.